-The church in the Cultural Center is the result of a combination of four Copenhagen free churches.
-The church today is derived from some of Denmark's earliest pine churches, where the oldest was founded in 1911.
+Kirken i Kulturcentert (The Church in the Culture Center) is the result of four Copenhagen free churches coming together into one.
+The congregation is derived from some of Denmark's earliest Pentacostal churches, with the oldest founded in 1911.

-In the early 80's, the four churches began to work together.
-It was among other things major projects such as the establishment of a common Bible school and of Copenhagen Christian Radio / TV.
+In the early 1980's, the four churches started working together, which led to work on several large-scale projects, such as the establishment of a common Bible school and founding Copenhagen Christian Radio / TV.

-The cooperation brought the four congregations closer together.
-In 1993 they joined together and formed Copenhagen's Pentecostal Church.
-The merger was motivated by a common desire to reach Copenhagen with the Christian message.
+These collaborations brought the four congregations even closer together.
+In 1993, they decided to unite and form Pinsekirken København (Copenhagen Pentecostal Church).
+The merger was driven by a common desire to reach Copenhagen with the Christian message.

-In 1997, Pentecost Copenhagen bought the property on Drejervej.
-The congregation collected 10 million kroner for a thorough rebuilding of the property.
-The rebuild lasted two years and was carried out primarily by volunteers from the church.
+In 1997, Pinsekirken København bought the property where the church stands today on Drejervej.
+The congregation collected 10 million kroner in order to completely renovate the building.
+Construction lasted for two years and was carried out primarily by volunteers from the church.

-In 1999 the new building on Drejervej was opened.
-It became known as the Copenhagen Christian Cultural Center, and the church changed its name to the Church in the Cultural Center.
-Since then, the church's facilities have formed a framework for social work, cultural events and been a focal point for faith.
+In 1999, the new building on Drejervej was opened.
+The facility itself became known as Københavns Kristne Kulturcenter (Copenhagen Christian Cultural Center), and the church officially changed its name to Kirken i Kulturcentert (The Church in the Cultural Center).
+Since then, the church's facilities have formed a framework for social work and cultural events, and have been a gathering place for faith.